lilybhattacharjee5/personal-website/Markdown/Index.md

 # Lily Bhattacharjee

 ## Who Am I?
-- Student at UC Berkeley (Electrical Engineering and Computer Science, Class of 2021)
+- Student at UC Berkeley (Electrical Engineering and Computer Science, Class of '21)
+- Current: Undergraduate Research Assistant @ UCB Space Sciences Laboratory
+- Contact me at <b>lbhattacharjee@berkeley.edu</b> if you're interested in chatting about anything -- research, side projects, or even <i>Doctor Who</i>!

 ## Classes
 - CS 61A (<i>The Structure and Interpretation of Computer Programs</i>)